-If you are a guitar player in Western Canada, then there’s a pretty good chance you’ve heard of Red Deer, Alberta’s Gilmore Guitars.
+If you are a guitar player in Western Canada, then there’s a pretty good chance you’ve heard of Central Alberta’s Gilmore Guitars.
 A relentless promoter of live music and everything guitar, master luthier David Gilmore’s beautiful instruments grace stages and studios with many well-known and many not so well-known musicians.

 Gilmore builds beautiful looking, great sounding, and incredibly playable guitars.
 Pick one up, put your fingers on the fretboard, feel the playability, hit a string, and you instantly know you have a high-quality instrument in your hands.
 And Matt Kooman creates beautiful video productions, in this case completely capturing David’s passion for his craft.